Family Affair (Sly and the Family Stone song): Notable covers and derivative recordings

 "Family Affair" has been heavily covered, with versions by Tyrone Davis, The Brothers Johnson, MFSB, Iggy Pop, Bunny Wailer, Andrew Roachford, and many more.
 The song's drum machine-created rhythm was duplicated in several early to mid-1970s recordings, in particular The Temptations' "Let Your Hair Down" (1973), and Stevie Wonder's "You Haven't Done Nothin'" (1974).

 Chuck Brown & the Soul Searchers performed a Go-go rendition for the album Go Go Swing Live (1986).

 Madonna featured this song as an intro to "Keep It Together" on her Blond Ambition Tour in 1990.

 Australian singer Stephen Cummings released a version as the second single from his fifth studio album, Good Humour.
 A rap-infused, danceable cover was released by German Milli Vanilli spinoff band Try 'N' B in 1992.
-Another retooled cover was done in 1993 by Shabba Ranks featuring Patra and Terri & Monica as a single for the Addams Family Values soundtrack.
-This version charted on the Billboard pop chart at number 84, number 16 on the R&B chart, and number-six on the Hot Rap Tracks chart.
 Prince sampled the song on his track "Y Should Eye Do That When Eye Can Do This?".

 MFSB version

-MFSB recorded an instrumental version of the song as their debut single, from their 1973 debut album MFSB.
+MFSB recorded an instrumental version of "Family Affair" as their debut single, from their 1973 debut album MFSB.